minio/docs/source/reference/minio-mc-admin/mc-admin-heal.rst

 :mc:`mc admin heal` is resource intensive and typically not required even after disk failures or corruption events.
-Instead, MinIO automatically heals objects damaged by silent bitrot corruption, disk failure, or other issues on POST/GET.
+Instead, MinIO automatically heals objects damaged by silent bit rot corruption, disk failure, or other issues on POST/GET.
 MinIO also performs periodic background object healing.

 .. admonition:: Use ``mc admin`` on MinIO Deployments Only